Plane with 54 on board crashes in remote Indonesian region

 Air transport is commonly used in Papua, Indonesia’s easternmost province, where land travel is often impossible.

 According to the Aviation Safety Network, an online database, the ATR 42-300 that went missing made its first flight 27 years ago.
-ATR is a joint venture between Airbus (AIR.PA) and Alenia Aermacchi, a subsidiary of Italian aerospace firm Finmeccanica SIFI.MI.
+ATR is a joint venture between Airbus and Alenia Aermacchi, a subsidiary of Italian aerospace firm Finmeccanica.

 The airline has been on the EU’s list of banned carriers since 2007.
 Airlines on the list are barred from operating in European airspace due to either concerns about safety standards or the regulatory environment in their country of registration.